Code-Institute-Submissions/Dark-Luna/TESTING.md

 ### Workshops Page ###

-- User stories being tested: As a User, I want see what workshops are offered, see details about a workshop, book a workshop, sort the list of workshops, sort for specific category, Ssarch for workshops by name or description.
+- User stories being tested: As a User, I want see what workshops are offered, book a workshop, sort the list of workshops, sort for specific category, Ssarch for workshops by name or description.
   - Test:
     - Click on the Workshops Page Link
     - Search icon clicked/enter button pressed when the field is empty